zlogic/mendix-docs/content/en/docs/refguide/modeling/mendix-ai-assistance/_index.md

 * **Best Practice Recommender** – helps you inspect your app against Mendix development best practice detecting and pinpointing development anti-patterns and, in some cases, automatically fixing them.
 For more information, see [Best Practice Recommender](/refguide/best-practice-recommender/).
 * **Logic Recommender** – helps you model and configure microflows, nanoflows, and rules in Mendix Studio Pro.
 It gives you contextualized recommendations on the next best activity based on the activities and parameters that are already configured in your application.
 For more information, see [Logic Recommender](/refguide/logic-recommender/).
+* **UI Recommender** – helps you easily add new widgets to a page in Mendix Studio Pro without having to lose context of what you are currently working on.
+For more information, see [UI Recommender](/refguide/ui-recommender/).
 * **Workflow Recommender** (available in Studio Pro 10.12 and above) – helps you model and configure workflows in Mendix Studio Pro.
 It gives you contextualized recommendations on the next best activity in your workflow based on context-related information.
 For more information, see [Workflow Recommender](/refguide/workflow-recommender/).

 Generators: